The Peanut Vendor

 In this lesson, students will learn the song “El Manicero” (“The Peanut Vendor”), featured on the soundtrack from the award winning feature film A Tuba to Cuba.
 Students will learn about the background of the song in connection to Cuban and New Orleans jazz.
 Students will examine traditional Cuban and jazz instruments in order to re-create and perform the song for an audience.

-- Students will be able to determine the meaning of the song lyrics of “El Manicero”.
+- Determine the meaning of the song lyrics of “El Manicero”.

-- Students will be able to identify Cuban and jazz instruments used in the song.
+- Identify Cuban and jazz instruments used in the song.

 National Core Arts Standards